 Born 1957 in London, Alex Lowery studied at Bath Academy, Sir John Cass School of Art and the Central School of Art in London.
 He has painted and shown regularly in Dorset and London since 1994.
 He exhibitied for many years with Art First in London and has shown at the Estorick Collection and at Browse and Darby.
 His work is in many distinguished private collections as well as the Dorset County Hospital Art Collection, Great Ormond Street Hospital, St George’s Hospital Tooting and the Fidelity International Art Collection.
 He lives in Charmouth with the artist Vanessa Gardiner.

-Solo shows at Sladers Yard 2006, 2009, 2013, 2016, 2018, 2020.
+Solo shows at Sladers Yard 2006, 2009, 2013, 2016, 2018, 2020, 2022 and 2024.

-CAST OF LIGHT and LAND USE, 16-page booklets of Alex Lowery’s recent solo shows at Sladers Yard, are each available from the gallery at £5 plus p&p.
+PICTURING, CAST OF LIGHT and LAND USE, 16-page booklets of Alex Lowery’s recent solo shows at Sladers Yard, are each available from the gallery at £5 plus p&p.